NSHipster/articles/2013-09-16-afnetworking-2.md

 In many ways, AFNetworking succeeded in striking a balance between ease-of-use and extensibility.
 That's not to say that there wasn't room for improvement.

-With its second major release, AFNetworking aims to reconcile many of the quirks of the original design, while adding powerful new constructs to power the next generation of iOS and Mac OS X apps.
+With its second major release, AFNetworking aims to reconcile many of the quirks of the original design, while adding powerful new constructs to power the next generation of iOS and OS X apps.

 ### Motivations